-If a young adult is using their car for business purposes, then they may be able to deduct their standard mileage rate, which is 57.5 cents (0.575) per mile for 2020.
+If a young adult is using their car for business purposes, then they may be able to deduct their standard mileage rate, which is 65.5 cents (0.655) per mile as of 2023.
 They need to keep in mind, however, that if they use the standard mileage rate, they cannot use the car expenses deduction as well.
 They cannot deduct lease payments, gasoline, car depreciation, vehicle registration fees, oil, or insurance.

-When a young adult does not use the standard mileage rate, then they can deduct car expenses from their taxes.
+When a young adult does not use the standard mileage rate, then they can deduct car expenses that involve business purposes from their taxes.
 If they use the vehicle for personal and business expenses, then they need to split the deductions.